BerkayKozan/Java360T/README.md

 ## Project Structure

 The main classes are located in `src/main/java/com/example`:
+- `SingleProcess.java`: Combines both `Initiator` and `Responder` logic into a single process.
-- `Initiator.java`: The client/server class that initiates communication.
+- `Initiator.java`: The server class that initiates communication.
-- `Responder.java`: The server/client class that responds to `Initiator`.
+- `Responder.java`: The client class that responds to `Initiator`.

 The unit tests are in `src/test/java/com/example`:
 - `InitiatorTest.java`: Unit tests for `Initiator`.